 He opened relaxed the creaky garden gate and a short moment later the trunk of his car.
 Berger picked a machine gun, slammed the trunk shot and turned around in happy anticipation.
-A last surveying look along the street.
+The last surveying looks along the street.
 Everything quiet!
 No one will disturb him doing his job.

-With a cheerful whistle he entered the house but stopped abrupt.
+With a cheerful whistle, he entered the house but stopped abruptly.
 What was that?
 It sounded almost like crying.
 Leisurely he walked up the stairs and to the office.
 There was no one in the hallway!
 Before he stepped into the room he checked lovingly his gun.
 Carefully his look slid all through the room.
 The telephone receiver lay next to the phone.

-A last check around the office and he took the receiver holding it to his ear.
+With a last check around the office, he took the receiver holding it to his ear.

 ‘Hello?
 Hello?’ a female voice was asking.
 ‘Please tell us where you live and …’

 Damn it!
 The wife had called the police.
 He ended the call angry and turned around in one full circle.
-No he had to rush.
-If the wife had called the police from here, she had to be here somewhere.
+No, he had to rush.
+If the wife had called the police from here, she would have had to be here somewhere.
 A faint whining came through to his ears.

 The sound of a child!

 Now everything was quiet.
-His instructions were complied.
+His instructions complied.
 Satisfied he exhaled.

-In that single moment he realised a movement by the corner of his eye.
+In that single moment, he realized a movement by the corner of his eye.
 Long before Berger could check on who or what moved, shots ring out.

 He dropped down dead.

 ‘This damn motherfucker!’ swayed Macchiavelli.
 Arduously and in pain he struggled to his feet, supported himself with the desk and grabbed the telephone.
 One hand he pushed onto his belly.
 He couldn’t believe that he wasn’t able to look through Berger’s charade more early!
-The telephone receiver in the other hand he dialled a number.
+The telephone receiver, on the other hand, he dialed a number.
 The other end was picked up instantly.
 ‘Cromwell, its Macchiavelli.
 It’s over.
 They all are dead … Yes.
 Supposedly the older one too and Fitzwilliam! … No, it was Berger. … Dead! … Here, right in front of me.’
 He slowly put the receiver on the table and went down on one knee to check if Berger was really dead.
 Relieved he closed his eyes and struggled to his feet again.
 ‘Yes.
 Definitely, Sir! … I?
 Um … nothing worse just a few scratches, Sir!
 What now? … Yes, the whole work starts all over.
 Well … um, Sir?
-Maybe you could bring me before hand to a hospital?
+Maybe you could bring me beforehand to a hospital?
 Thank you!
 See you later.’